 Does every dentist need Google search ads?
 Well, it depends on what you’re trying to accomplish and promote with your dental digital marketing, and where you live.

 So let’s pretend that you practice general dentistry in Choccolocco, Alabama (that’s a fun name to say), and there are only two other dentists in your town.
 You’re going to rank well organically by default.
 So, save your money for a nice dinner, bowling, or whatever they do for fun in Choccolocco.

 But what if you’re a dentist in a big city or very competitive market?
 What if you want to reach implant patients from a 20 mile radius?
-Until you get to the top of page one on Google with dental SEO, Google ads can drive the new patient calls that you need.
+Until you get to the top of page one on Google with dental SEO, dental PPC can drive the new patient calls that you need.

 The average click through rate for an ad in the first position is about 25 percent.
 If there are 3000 searches a month for a dentist in your city (and there’s usually a lot more), that means 750 clicks, and that means a lot of calls to your office.

-What are some best practices you should follow if you do decide to advertise?
+What are some best practices you should follow if you do decide to use dental PPC?